Information updated November 2020.

 The Orphans play their home games at Memorial Park in Howard Lake, which is located on the shores of Howard Lake.

-A new plaque was unveiled in Mike’s honor before a game against the Delano Athletics, and will be proudly displayed at Memorial Park for years to come.
+A new plaque was unveiled in Mike’s honor before the game against the Delano Athletics, and will be proudly displayed at Memorial Park for years to come.

 Don and Dorthy Mitchell’s family also donated new bleachers in front of the press box at Memorial Park.
 Those new bleachers were also dedicated Friday night, as the Mitchell family were the first ones to take in a ball game in them.